-Alycia Infante Bayne is a Senior Research Scientist in the Public Health Research Department.
+Alycia Infante Bayne is a principal research scientist in the Public Health Research Department.
 Bayne has 15 years of experience in program evaluation and qualitative research methods.
 She has expertise in primary data collection and analysis.
-She has collected data in communities across the country, using site visits, interviews, and focus groups.
+She has collected data in communities across the country, using site visits, interviews, focus groups, and surveys.
 Her evaluation findings have informed state and federal health programs and policies.
 Her research areas include public health, aging and health, transportation as a social determinant of health, rural health, and health equity.

-Bayne has served in a leadership role on a number of evaluations of community-based initiatives, including an assessment of community health coalitions after federal funding has ended for the Office of the Assistant Secretary for Planning and Evaluation, an evaluation of the Racial and Ethnic Approaches to Community Health program for the Centers for Disease Control and Prevention, an evaluation of the Advancing System Improvements to Support Targets for Healthy People 2010 Program for the Office on Women's Health, and an evaluation of the 330A Outreach Authority programs for the Health Resources and Services Administration Federal Office of Rural Health Policy.
+Bayne has served in a leadership role on numerous cross-site evaluations of community-based initiatives, including an assessment of community health coalitions after federal funding has ended for the Office of the Assistant Secretary for Planning and Evaluation, an evaluation of the Racial and Ethnic Approaches to Community Health program for the Centers for Disease Control and Prevention (CDC), an evaluation of the Advancing System Improvements to Support Targets for Healthy People 2010 Program for the Office on Women's Health, and an evaluation of the 330A Outreach Authority programs for the Health Resources and Services Administration Federal Office of Rural Health Policy.

 Bayne has presented evaluation findings to federal agencies as well as task forces such as the U.S. Department of Health and Human Services Healthy Weight Task Force and the U.S. Preventive Services Task Force.
-Bayne has presented her work at conferences including those sponsored by the American Evaluation Association and AcademyHealth.
-She has authored a number of technical reports and case studies and is a member of the American Evaluation Association.
+She has also presented widely at conferences including those sponsored by the American Evaluation Association and AcademyHealth.
+Bayne is a silver award recipient of the Mather Institute's Innovative Research on Aging Awards for CDC research on transportation and aging.